 The PG Board of Studies in Chemistry was entrusted with the duty of preparing the revised curricula and syllabi for the two M.Sc.
 Programmes in Chemistry currently approved by the Mahatma Gandhi University.
 The BoS has taken keen interest in collecting expert opinion from the renowned experts in the field as well as from the faculties of the affiliated colleges handling the subjects.
-We have also referred to the syllabi of various other Universities such as that of Cochin University of Science and Technology, Calicut University, Pune University, Delhi University besides, that of University Grants Commission and offered in the affiliated colleges.
+We have also referred to the syllabi of various Central Universities, IISERs, IITs and the UGC model curriculum in this attempt.